boreesych/kotlin_cosmosdb/README.md

-# Cosmos DB Batch Insertion Project by Evgenii Bartenev
+# Cosmos DB Batch Insertion by Evgenii Bartenev

 ## Project Description

 This project demonstrates how to perform batch insertion of data into an Azure Cosmos DB database using Kotlin and coroutines.
-The project includes functions for clearing the container and asynchronously inserting data while measuring execution time.
+It includes functionalities for clearing the container, inserting data asynchronously in batches, and measuring performance through execution time and throughput.

 ## Execution Steps

-1. Connect to the Cosmos DB database using the provided environment variables.
+1. Connect to the Cosmos DB database using environment variables.
-2. Clear the container of existing data.
+2. Clear the container to remove existing data.
 3. Batch insert data into the container.
+4. Retrieve the total item count in the container.
-4. Clear the container again after data insertion.
+5. Clear the container again after data insertion for cleanup.

 ## Required Resources